Over time we have learned the importance of showing up and being present for children.

 Tip #1:

-If your child is younger 2-4, spending this time praising the child when possible ” Good, Job (Insert Child’s name) and “Wow,_______”.
-Be descriptive by paying attention to the child’s actions “You picked up the blue block” and a combinations of both describing the child’s behavior and praising the child’s actions.
-Try to make it as natural as possible, the focus should be more on the joining and connecting with your child rather then how you are praising or describing.
-If you are reading a book make eye contact, engage with the child by adding to the story and allowing the child to add to the story, and be close or near your child, allow your child to sit near by or in your lap if he or she desires, encouraging physical touch and affection, smiles, hugs, holding hands.
+If your child is younger (ages 2-4), spend this time praising the child when possible.
+“Good, Job (Insert child’s name) and “Wow,_______”.
+Be descriptive by paying attention to the child’s actions “You picked up the blue block”.
+And use a combination of both describing the child’s behavior and praising the child’s actions.
+Try to make it as natural as possible, the focus should be more on joining and connecting with your child rather than how you are praising or describing.
+If you are reading a book, make eye contact.
+Engage with the child by adding to the story and allowing the child to add to the story- increasing playfulness and encouraging the use of imagination.
+Be close to your child- allow your child to sit nearby or in your lap if they desire.
+Physical touch through hugs and hand holding along with affectionate smiles and eye contact are encouraged.

 Tip #2